astral-sh/ruff/docs/tutorial.md

 Found 3 errors.
 ```

-If we want to ignore a rule for an entire file, we can add a `# ruff: noqa: {code}` comment on its
+If we want to ignore a rule for an entire file, we can add the line `# ruff: noqa: {code}` anywhere
-own line anywhere in the file preferably towards the top, like so:
+in the file preferably towards the top, like so:

 ```py
 # ruff: noqa: UP035